 The VECO Group is a long established independent Swiss Private Multifamily Office, based in Lugano, Dubai, Abu Dhabi, Hong Kong.

-The VECO Group is present in SWITZERLAND, headquartered in Lugano, where it has been operating since 1973.
+The VECO Group is present in SWITZERLAND, headquartered in Lugano where it has been operating since 1973 and recently with new offices in Zurich and Locarno.
 For many years Switzerland has featured in international rankings as the world's best destination for living and working.
 Its main strengths are undoubtedly safety, a solid education system, political stability, a federalist system that keeps bureaucracy to a minimum, a widespread commercial network, a solid financial and capital market, advantageous taxes, an international logistic system, a multicultural environment and last but not least, superior quality of life.

 This clever combination of elements represents Switzerland's real added value for anyone who wants to do business in the Confederation.
 Even through difficult times, such as the recent Covid-19 pandemic, the country has held strong thanks to immediate and timely interventions in support of the economy.
 The Swiss economy, one of the most liberal and competitive in the world, represents a perfect combination of elements that foster entrepreneurship, such as low inflation rates, low capital costs, social peace, a good investment climate and a strong purchasing power.